 Children can be tested at many Northwestern Medicine locations.
 A Northwestern Medicine physician’s order is required for testing.
 The current testing locations and details, including the ages tested, can be found here.
 Please note that locations may change.

 You can visit a Northwestern Medicine Immediate Care Center, where a healthcare provider will examine you and order a test if needed.
 Walk-in evaluations are available at all sites.
-Visit nm.org/immediate to schedule a virtual visit or submit your name as a walk-in to let us know that you are coming.
+Visit nm.org/immediate to schedule a virtual visit or reserve a walk-in time slot.

-If you have questions about whether or not you should get the flu vaccine, consult your healthcare provider.
+If you have questions about whether or not you should get the flu vaccine or COVID-19 vaccine, consult your healthcare provider.